Karimunjawa Guesthouse Options

 In these places, you could expect to pay from IDR 100,000 (€7) upwards per night for a room.

-Karimunjawa Guesthouse Options – Dormitory-style accommodation
+Karimunjawa Guesthouses – Dormitory-style accommodation

 If you’re prepared to pay a little more, you could opt for a place like the Waru Guesthouse.